Close Menu

 Adjustment disorder as a complex topic under close inspection.
 Complexity shown as puzzle pieces with dozens of ideas and concepts correlated to Adjustment disorder,3d illustrationCAN YOU GET SSD BENEFITS FOR AN ADJUSTMENT DISORDER?

 If you have an adjustment disorder, then it is possible to win SSD benefits.
 However, the burden in on you to prove your adjustment disorder prevents you from working.
-In order to prove you should be paid benefits, you need medical records that prove your symptoms are severe.
+In order for the SSA to pay your SSD benefits, you need medical records that prove your symptoms are severe and keep you from working.

 The SSA has a list of psychiatric conditions that qualify for SSD benefits.
 Adjustment disorders are not on that list.
 Instead, related disorders, like anxiety and depression are listed.
 People who have symptoms of an adjustment disorder while suffering from another mental disorder have a higher chance of approval.